 AFRICA BIKE WEEK™ 2017

-Top bands such as The Parletones, Majozi, Monark and Blackbyrd performed every evening, but the event was also a platform for local artists to showcase their talent during the day.
+Top bands such as The Parlotones, Majozi, Monark and Black Byrd performed every evening and a platform for local artists was provided to showcase their talent during the day.
 A local jazz band impressed so much that they were asked to perform the next day as well.
 Even a brass band from a local school joined in the festivities.

-For people whom have never ridden a motorcycle before, Harley-Davidson offered a stationary bike where you could try your hand at learning the nuances of riding a bike in a safe environment.
-Most of the stalls were also community-driven, and so Johnson was very excited to see money being plowed back into the local community.
+For people whom have never ridden a motorcycle before, Harley-Davidson offered a Jumpstart (stationary bike) where you could try your hand at learning the nuances of riding a bike in a safe environment.
+The Harley-Davidson riding academy taught people how to ride a real motorcycle once basic skills were honed at the Jumpstart.

-The event provided ample entertainment and on Saturday night the venue was packed to capacity.
-The highlight of the evening was when one lucky visitor walked away with a brand new Harley-Davidson.
+The event provided ample entertainment and the venue was packed to capacity nightly.
+The highlight of Saturday evening was when one lucky visitor walked away with a brand new Harley-Davidson.